 Pavement marking work on this project consists of preparing detailed pavement marking plans and providing and applying appropriate markings for the length of the project.
-All edge lines, lane lines, channelization markings, stop bars and word messages and symbols on US-76 and US-278 shall be of the width and patterns detailed in the Standard Drawings.
+All edge lines, lane lines, channelization markings, stop bars and word messages and symbols shall be of the width and patterns detailed in the Standard Drawings.
 Route lane lines and edge lines shall be 4 inches in width with the exception of 8 inch channelization markings.
 The white edge lines may be 6 inches in width if sufficient shoulder width is present to allow for bicycle traffic.
 The final roadway surface material will determine which type of permanent marking material is to be applied.
 The CONTRACTOR shall use preformed tape (T-1) markings on all concrete bridge deck surfaces.
-Thermoplastic markings shall be used on all asphalt surfaces.